 It started with the growing instability in the Roman Empire (Circa 33 to 325 AD):

-The two main theological theories that persisted during this time were the Arius theory and the Athanasius theory:
+The two main theological theories that persisted during this troubled time were Arianism and the position of Athanasius:

 His theory was supported by prominent figures of the church who agreed with him that Jesus was not God, figures such as Bishop Eusebius of Nicomedia, Bishop Eusebius of Caesarea, Bishop Theognis, Bishop Ursacius of Singidunum, Bishop Valens of Mursa, Bishop Macedonius of Constantinople and that just to name a few, they all believed that Jesus could not be divine the same way God is, as he was a created being.
 (Once again, their view closely resembled the teachings of Islam, which emphasizes that no man, nor a prophet can be divine as they are all created beings).